meerkat-manor/marti/docs/source/README.md

 # Documentation

-**martiLQ** stands for metadata reconcilation for transfer information, load quality
+**martiLQ** stands for metadata reconciliation for transfer information, load quality

-Before starting with **martiLQ** it is advisable to understand if it is right for your organisation's needs.
+Before starting with **martiLQ** it is advisable to understand if it is right for your organization's needs.
 Information is available in a number of short documents.

-There is no quickstart document to get you started as each use case and organisation is different.
+There is no quick start document to get you started as each use case and organization is different.
 There are sample implementations which you can adjust if they resonate with your circumstances, see [sample implementations](samples/)